-ABC is slated to meet with producers of “Roseanne” this week to discuss possible ways in which the show could continue without series star Roseanne Barr.
+ABC is reportedly scheduled to hear from producers of “Roseanne” this week to discuss possible ways in which the hit series could continue without series star Roseanne Barr.

 In a follow-up to our earlier report, the network is said to be open to any potential ideas of a spinoff as long as the show doesn’t include Barr as a cast member, nor can the actress reap any financial gain from a second reboot of the series, even if the show was to retain her name in the title.